 The Ball Hone is self-centering, self-aligning to the bore, and self-compensating for wear.

-- First, the lubricating oil in the engine will not adhere properly to the mirror smooth surface, and friction is increased.
+- Firstly, the lubricating oil in the engine, will not adhere properly to the mirror smooth surface, and friction is increased.

-- Secondly, while breaking in newly installed piston rings, a minute amount of wear must occur between rings and cylinder wall in order to seat the rings properly, and ensure a gas-tight seal.
+- Secondly, while breaking in newly installed piston rings, a minute amount of wear, must occur between rings and cylinder wall.
+Consequently, in order to seat the rings properly, and ensure a gas-tight seal.